 Atlanta Bicycle Accident Attorney

-Attorney Walter Gabriel has experience taking claims involving bicycle accidents to court and recovering hundreds of thousands of dollars on behalf of bicyclists alone in the Atlanta area.
-In Georgia, people hurt in a bicycle accident are often entitled to recover against negligent drivers.
+Atlanta bicycle accident attorney Walter Gabriel has experience taking claims involving bicycle accidents to court and recovering hundreds of thousands of dollars on behalf of bicyclists alone in the Atlanta area.
+In Georgia, injured cyclists have the right to sue and recover against negligent drivers.

 Bicyclists on the roads and highways have the same general obligations and rights as any other motor vehicle.
-However, the unfortunate truth is that when a crash occurs between a motorist and a person riding a bicycle, the cyclist is the person most likely to sustain serious injuries.
-857 bicyclists were killed in bicycle accidents in 2018, according to data from the National Highway Traffic Safety Administration.
+However, the unfortunate truth is that when motorist crashes into a bicyclist, the cyclist is the person most likely to sustain serious injuries.
+857 bicyclists died in bicycle accidents in 2018, according to data from the National Highway Traffic Safety Administration.

 Cities such as Atlanta, Decatur, Alpharetta, and Jonesboro are providing more bike path lanes and additional protections for bicyclists.
 However, riding a bicycle can impose an added risk to those who ride alongside traffic, especially in more populated areas.